top of page

 When you join, CD Baby helps build your artist page right inside streaming apps - this boosts how many people see you while making fans more involved.
 On every song you put out, they add an ISRC tag so your tracks are tracked correctly no matter where they play.

-CD Baby collects all the performance royalties you’re owed worldwide as well as all your mechanical royalties for international downloads and streams that PRO’s do not collect (Performing Rights Organizations).
-They also offer publishing administration services to help manage your music publishing rights and maximize royalty collection.
+CD Baby's previous Pro Publishing service was discontinued August 8, 2023.
+It was replaced by CDB Boost, an add-on (~$39.99/release) that handles sync licensing, video monetization, and publishing royalty collection for an additional commission.
 Additionally, CD Baby provides advanced analytics, giving you detailed insights into your music’s performance and the sources of your royalties.
 CD Baby provides essential mechanical licenses for cover songs, allowing artists to legally release and monetize these tracks.

 When distributing to YouTube, CD Baby offers the option to set up a YouTube Official Artist Channel, giving you enhanced branding and control over your presence on the platform.